-The Department is currently reviewing plans to issue approximately \$3.1 billion in aggregate principal amount of Additional Senior Bonds and approximately \$2.6 billion in aggregate principal amount of Additional Subordinate Obligations (including the Series 2018A Subordinate Bonds) through Fiscal Year 2024 to, among other things, complete the Capital Program.
+The Department is currently reviewing plans to issue approximately \$3.1 billion in aggregate principal amount of Additional Senior Bonds and approximately \$2.6 billion in aggregate principal amount of Additional Subordinate Obligations through Fiscal Year 2024 to, among other things, complete the Capital Program.
 The Airport Consultant's forecast period continues through Fiscal Year 2024, the first Fiscal Year in which all of the debt service (net of capitalized interest) associated with the Additional Senior Bonds and Additional Subordinate Obligations occurs.